Ris2k01/Add-Nebular-into-an-Existing-Project/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.2.

 ## IMPORTANT
-The first step is to Run 'npm install'
+The first step is to Run `npm install`

 ## Development server